rwebaz/Typescript-Lessons-Project/README.md

-# TSC-Lessons-Project
+# Typescript-Lessons-Project

-A Git Hub repo of Typescript lessons
+A Git Hub repo of Articles and Lessons regardig the Typescript overlay.